Health Information Technology

 Graduates earning an A.S.
 Degree in Health Information Technology take the Registered Health Information Technician (RHIT) exam and seek employment with a hospital, outpatient surgery center, clinic, physician’s office or government agency.
 Some technicians even work from home.

-The Health Information Technology program is a selective admission program.
+The Health Information Technology program is a selective-admissions program.
 Students are selected based on criteria outlined in the Health Information Technology Application Book.

 For more information, contact: